Mahdi-Alizadeh96/rust-activities/README.md

 - a.
 Display "it's true" or "it's false" based on the value of a variable
 - b.
 Display "one", "two", "three", or "other" based on whether the value of a variable is 1, 2, 3, or some other number, respectively

+### Activity 5 - Basic arithmetic

+- Display "1" through "4" in the terminal